Sensors & EW companies in Europe

 UbitiumDusseldorf, Germany · 11-50

-Develops a universal RISC-V microprocessor that replaces multiple embedded chips — CPU, DSP, GPU and FPGA — with a single reconfigurable processor.
+Builds a universal RISC-V processor that replaces separate CPU, DSP, GPU and FPGA chips with a single reconfigurable chip for embedded and edge applications.

 Universal RISC-V Processor